 Many business coaches will claim that hiring them is the best thing you can do as the Founder of a startup.
 Of course they do, they want to get hired.
-But then, according to the Alternative Board’s 2018 Business Pulse Survey, 86.3% of entrepreneurs have seen business coaching boost their performance.
+But then, according to the 2020 ICF Global Coaching Study, 99% of companies and individuals who hired a coach said they were “satisfied or very satisfied” – with 96% stating they’d repeat the process.

-With a stat like that to back them up, it sounds like a no-brainer.
+With stats like that to back them up, it sounds like a no-brainer.
 But hold on.
 Before you go booking the first business coach you can find, you need to understand if a coach is the right option for you.

 Launching a startup is a time when you need a lot of support, insight and a bountiful supply of business know-how.
 It’s tempting to see a business coach as the answer to all your problems.
 However, it’s not all sunshine and soaring profits.